-You will receive a passing score report in the mail with a press release for local media, and the Criteria Sheet explaining proper usage of the BC-HIS designation.
+You will receive in the mail a press release for local media, and the Criteria Sheet explaining proper usage of the BC-HIS designation.

 You will also receive a wall certificate, and be able to request NBC-HIS logos for your letterhead, business cards, websites and other advertisements.